ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 1. The GB Cup 2023 Spring is a points-based weekly group tournament, played on the osu!mania game mode.
    - Points earned by players in weekly matches are converted based on the total ranking of the mappool.
-   - The total ranking of the mappool is based on the ranking of single beatmap.
+   - The total ranking of the mappool is based on the sum of the rankings of each player in each map.
 2. Beatmap scoring is based on `Score V2`.
-3. The GB Cup 2023 Spring consists of **4 groups(Group EX, Group S, Group A, Group B)**, with only **2 groups** played each week.
+3. The GB Cup 2023 Spring consists of **4 groups(Group EX, Group S, Group A, Group B)**, with only **2 groups** playing each week.
    - Each group has an overrun buffer of *100 pp*.
    - If a player upgrades after the start of the tournament, 50% of the points will be kept.
 4. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.